Wildlife Informer is reader-supported. When you click and buy, we may earn a commission at no cost to you. All disclaimers

 • Reproduction: Viviparous (females give birth to between one and four live skinklets)

-When threatened, they will aggressively display their tongue in an attempt to scare them away.
+When threatened, they will aggressively display their tongue in an attempt to scare predators away.
 The more intense the threat, the brighter blue the tongue will be.

 Blue-tongued skinks rely on their unique tongue to catch insects and other prey by producing a sticky mucus-like fluid that makes it difficult for prey to escape.